temporalio/edu-errstrat-typescript-code/exercises/handling-errors/README.md

 1. Edit the `workflows.ts` file.
 2. Add `ApplicationFailure` and `ActivityFailure` in your imports from `@temporalio/workflow` at the top of your file.
 3. Look at the call to the `validateCreditCard` Activity.
 We want to throw an `ApplicationFailure` if there is a problem with the credit card number.
-Fill in the `message` key with the log message in line 18.
+Fill in the `message` key that is supplied in the log message.
 Fill in the `details` array with `creditCardNumber`, which is passed into the `validateCreditCard` Activity.
 4. Right now, if we have an Activity that has an invalid credit card number, the Activity will fail, but not the Workflow Execution.
 However, if we would like the failed Activity to fail the Workflow Execution, we need to make the Activity nonRetryable.
 5. In `activities.ts`, add a `nonRetryable` key in the object passed into `ApplicationFailure`.
 Set this key to `true`.
 Save your file.
 Now if this Activity fails, the Workflow Execution will also fail.
 6. Save your file.